LEFT, LEFTB functions

 The languages that support DBCS include Japanese, Chinese (Simplified), Chinese (Traditional), and Korean.

-Text is the text string that contains the characters you want to extract.
+Text Required.
+The text string that contains the characters you want to extract.

-Num_chars specifies the number of characters you want LEFT to extract.
+Num_chars Optional.
+Specifies the number of characters you want LEFT to extract.

 Num_chars must be greater than or equal to zero.